stephane-caron/lipm_walking_controller/README.md

 [![Stair climbing by the HRP-4 humanoid robot](https://scaron.info/images/stair-climbing.jpg)](https://www.youtube.com/watch?v=vFCFKAunsYM)

-Source code of the walking and stair climbing controller used in the experiments of [Stair Climbing Stabilization of the HRP-4 Humanoid Robot using Whole-body Admittance Control](https://hal.archives-ouvertes.fr/hal-01875387/document).
+Source code of the walking and stair climbing controller used in the experiments of [Stair Climbing Stabilization of the HRP-4 Humanoid Robot using Whole-body Admittance Control](https://hal.archives-ouvertes.fr/hal-01875387/document), as well as in an industrial demonstrator at the [Airbus Saint-Nazaire factory](https://cordis.europa.eu/project/rcn/194280/brief/en?WT.mc_id=exp).

 ## Installation